WHAT WE DO

 ― Franz Fanon The Wretched of the Earth

-“Colonisation” in aid, trade and development refer to Western governments, institutions, organisations, researchers and practitioners imposing their ideas on countries in the Global South without involving people them and continuing to control key resources such as money.
+“Colonisation” in aid, trade and development refer to Western governments, institutions, organisations, researchers and practitioners imposing their ideas on countries in the Global South without involving them and continuing to control key resources such as funding.

-We need a radical rethinking to decolonise the aid system, shift the balance of power, and support communities on the frontlines of confronting injustice.
-In 2021 AID/WATCH will be asking the following questions in the context of our ongoing research, campaigns and advocacy work:
+We need a radical rethinking to decolonise the aid system, shift the balance of power, and act in solidarity with communities on the frontlines of economic, social, environmental and gender injustice to re-imagine a world of justice and equity for all.

 - What are the current power dynamics and imbalances that exist?